mitchellciupak/Mitchcoin/README.md

 # Mitchcoin
-A blockchain based crypto currency
+A blockchain based crypto currency developed in python and Ethereum

 ## Operation